 Mr. Heiss outlined progress on the Strategic Plan Implementation as well as the Maricopa Association of Governments employment viewer online database.
 He referred the group to the reports generated for each SEAGO county of businesses, jobs and industry highlights.
-Ms. Gale stated that Gila Health Resources was not shown as an employer in Greenlee County and Mr. John Merideth replied that he would check into it and that the work to update the information for 2017 would begin in the next month.
-Ms. Gale asked to be copied on the Greenlee County data when it is sent out for review.

 C. Quarterly Finance Report